Bitches Brew: Reception and legacy

 The Penguin Guide to Jazz called Bitches Brew "one of the most remarkable creative statements of the last half-century, in any artistic form.
 It is also profoundly flawed, a gigantic torso of burstingly noisy music that absolutely refuses to resolve itself under any recognized guise."
 In 2003, the album was ranked number 94 on Rolling Stone magazine's list of the 500 greatest albums of all time.
-Nine years later, it went down one spot.
 In the 2020 list, it climbed to number 87.
 Along with this accolade, the album has been ranked at or near the top of several other magazines' "best albums" lists in disparate genres.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2024, Paste ranked Bitches Brew number 12 on its list of the greatest albums of all-time.

 Experimental jazz drummer Bobby Previte considered Bitches Brew to be "groundbreaking": "How much groundbreaking music do you hear now?
 It was music that you had that feeling you never heard quite before.
 It came from another place.
 How much music do you hear now like that?"
 Thom Yorke, singer of the English rock band Radiohead, cited it as an influence on their 1997 album OK Computer: "It was building something up and watching it fall apart, that's the beauty of it.
 It was at the core of what we were trying to do."
 The singer Bilal names it among his 25 favorite albums, citing Davis's stylistic reinvention.
+The album has also left a mark on ambient and electronic music: Brian Eno, along with Aphex Twin, Tricky, Can, Portishead, and Flying Lotus, have all cited it as an influence.
 Rock and jazz musician Donald Fagen criticized the album as "essentially just a big trash-out for Miles ...
 To me it was just silly, and out of tune, and bad.
 I couldn't listen to it.
 It sounded like [Davis] was trying for a funk record, and just picked the wrong guys.
 They didn't understand how to play funk.
 They weren't steady enough."